placeforyiming/CVPR21-Deep-Lucas-Kanade-Homography/readme.md

 Run jupyter notebook in ./model_ours to see the feature map.

-You also can explore the traditional SIFT+RANSAC on three datasets by opening /model_SIFT/SIFAT_ransac.ipynb or try our implementated CLKN.
+You also can explore the traditional SIFT+RANSAC on three datasets by opening /model_SIFT/SIFAT_ransac.ipynb or try our implementated CLKN in the folder model_CLKN.

-Our Lucas-Kanade layer is implemented with Tensorflow 2.0.
-It can serve as part of the trainble network or can be used independently like the traditional hierarchy  lucas-kanade.
+Our Lucas-Kanade layer is implemented with Tensorflow 2.
+It can serve as part of the trainable network or can be used independently like the traditional Hierarchy  Lucas-Kanade.
 If you find part of our code is useful for your project, please cite our paper below: